Skip to Content

 The Nejiri Gama hoe is similar and was my old favorite but after I got the Cape Cod Weeder it doesn’t see as much action.
 It’s better at removing small seedlings but the blade has more give and it’s not as good at removing the big stuff.

 The blade on this is much thinner, I even chipped off the tip when I hit a rock weeding around the daylilies.
-It does work really well if your going down a row in smooth soil slicing off weeds right below the surface.
+It does work really well if you’re going down a row in smooth soil slicing off weeds right below the surface.

 It covers more area per swipe than the Cape Cod Weeder so cleaning up between rows or lettuce or carrots goes really quickly.